 Do you have neuropathy signs and symptoms in Syracuse?
 Neuropathy is also known as peripheral neuropathy because of its effect on the body’s sensory and motor nerves.
 It is very common for patients to experience the first symptoms in their extremities (hands, arms, legs, and feet).
 When this occurs it is referred to as Sensorimotor Polyneuropathy.

 Sensorimotor polyneuropathy can often begin with symptoms such as:

 - Experiencing tingling sensations in the extremities.
-This sensation is also described as a pins and needling feeling or prickling feeling.
+This sensation is also described as a pin and needling feeling or prickling feeling.

 - Burning pain in the lower limbs.
 Eventually the burning will move into the arms and hands as the condition progresses.

 - Having pains that are sharp and stabbing.
-Generally these pains are worse in the evening.
-Like the burning sensation, it will begin in the feet and legs and as the condition processes, the “electric-like” pain will move into the hands and arms.
+Generally, these pains are worse in the evening.
+As the burning sensation, it will begin in the feet and legs and as the condition processes, the “electric-like” pain will move into the hands and arms.

 - Low blood pressure leading to dizziness with rising from a seated or lying position

 - Nausea and vomiting

 Patients also may experience issues in an individual nerve.
 When this occurs it is known as mononeuropathy.
 A person will also experience: